GiGurra/heisenberg/README.md

 There's no code generation in Heisenberg, but if you need it, it shouldn't be too hard to add in both directions (e.g. protobuf <-> heisenberg, heisenberg <-> cql statements etc..
 You can probably do it on-the-fly, dynamically ;) )

-May at some point start using Shapeless and/or Scalaz, but for now is just plain-old-scala.
+May at some point leverage Shapeless and/or Scalaz, but for now is just plain-old-scala.